neuronsimulator/nrn/src/coreneuron/README.md

 ## License
 * See LICENSE.txt
 * See [NEURON](https://www.neuron.yale.edu/neuron/)
-* The mechanisms and test datasets appearing in the CoreNeuron repository are subject to the BBP license.
+* The mechanisms and test datasets appearing in the CoreNeuron repository are subject to separate licenses.
-  For more information please visit the [NMC portal](https://bbp.epfl.ch/nmc-portal/welcome)
+  More information is available on the NMC portal website [NMC portal](https://bbp.epfl.ch/nmc-portal/copyright), the specific licenses are described in the ME-type model packages downloadable from that website.

 ## Contributors
 To facilitate the future distributions of the software the Blue Brain Project wishes to remain the sole